The Best Wildlife Safaris in Africa That Support Conservation

 Criteria What to Look For Why It Matters

-Wildlife Ethics Strict vehicle limits (max 3 per sighting) and off-road protocols.
-Prevents animal stress and protects soil crusts.
+Ethics Strict vehicle/sighting limits Prevents animal stress and soil damage.

 Many travelers fall for the "cub petting" or "walking with lions" trap.
 Any facility that allows direct physical contact with large predators is not a conservation entity; these animals can never be released into the wild and are often sold into the canned hunting industry.
 A genuine conservationist will keep a respectful distance.